 13. CONFLICTING TERMS.
-In the event of a conflict between the terms of the contract (including any and all attachments thereto and amendments thereof) and the terms of this Exhibit A shall control.
+In the event of a conflict between the terms of the contract (including any and all attachments thereto and amendments thereof) and the terms of this Exhibit A, the terms of this Exhibit A shall control.

 14. GOVERNING LAW.
 This contract shall be governed by the laws of the State of New York except where the Federal supremacy clause requires otherwise.